fchambon/azurevirtualdesktop/README.md

 After the deployment completes successfully, Terraform will display the output variables that provide important information about the deployed resources.

--To remove the AVD platform and associated resources, you can use Terraform to destroy the infrastructure.
+- To remove the AVD platform and associated resources, you can use Terraform to destroy the infrastructure.
 Run the following command:
 **_terraform destroy_**

 Review the planned changes and type yes when prompted to confirm the destruction.